Mathematics Placement Exam

 of Mathematics.
 If the MyMathTest account that you created with your individual

-the instructions page to complete the exam.
+instructions on the instructions page to enter the program id and take the exam.

 Who takes the placement test?